 Should I Be Worried?If you happen to be the recipient of a CP2000 notice, then at this point there is no reason to worry.
 It is simply a document the IRS sends proposing that you revisit your claimed income, payments, credits, or deductions.
 These changes will either result in more taxes owed or a larger credit.
 By no means is the CP200 a bill, nor is it a declaration of an audit.
 Now that you can rest assured this document does not state you are being penalized, you can begin understanding your CP200.

 Understanding Your IRS Tax Notice CP2000The first page of the CP2000 should include three things; a summary of the IRS’s proposed changes, the appropriate phone number, and a list of steps you should take to address the notice.
 Additionally, it will:

 - Present the original amount(s) reported

-- Present the data on the IRS’s side given to them by the taxpayer(s)
+- Present the data on the IRS’s side given to them by the payer(s)

-- Present the payer’s ID, name, types of documents used, and the taxpayer ID(s)
+- Present the payer’s ID, name, types of documents used, and the tax ID(s)

 - Present the proposed changes to the tax, credits, or payments as administered by the IRS